Vlemert/styleguide/src/docs/scaffolding.md

 # Scaffolding

-Scaffolding refers to the global resets and depedencies Craft is built upon.
+Scaffolding refers to the global resets and dependencies Craft is built upon.

 ## Contents